 Located in Pithoragarh district of Uttarakhand, the sacred and historical Patal Bhuvaneshwar Cave is about 90 feet deep and 160 meters long from the point of entrance in a giant hill.
 It is 160 kms away from Almora, a popular town of Kumaon division.
 Many religious and natural creations are enshrined here inside the cave.
 Located amidst the dense forests of cedar, Patal Bhuvaneshwar is not just one cave, but a series of numerous underground caves.
 The temple of Lord Shiva is enshrined inside a large cave, which was taken into possession by the Indian Archaeology Department in 2007.

 It is said about the Patal Bhuvaneshwar cave that this is the place where the beheaded holy head of Lord Ganesha had been preserved.
 Hindus celebrate every religious ritual with the worship of Lord Ganesha.
-According to the ancient Scriptures, once Lord Shiva had furiously chopped off the Lord Ganesha’s head.
-Then on Mata Parvati’s persuasion, the Lord Ganesha’s beheaded head was replaced with one of elephant’s head.
+According to the ancient Scriptures, once Lord Shiva had furiously chopped off Lord Ganesha’s head.
+Then on Mata Parvati’s persuasion, Lord Ganesha’s beheaded head was replaced with one of an elephant’s head.
 It is believed that the beheaded head of Lord Ganesha was kept in this cave by Lord Shiva.
-The evergreen Shavashatak Barahamakamal, which is believed to be enshrined by Lord Shiva, blooms above the chopped idol of Lord Ganesha inside this cave, from where the small drops of water falls continuously on the idol.
+The evergreen Shavashatak Brahma Kamal, which is believed to be enshrined by Lord Shiva, blooms above the chopped idol of Lord Ganesha inside this cave, from where the small drops of water fall continuously on the idol.